Let us pray (in silence) [that we may run to receive God’s gift of God’s divine life]

 The above ancient prayer is used by Roman Catholics and Episcopalians/Anglicans and others – and on the same day!
 It has a long, shared history which you can find here with commentary and reflection: Ordinary 26.
 The above is my rendering in my Book of Prayers in Common.

 This site is committed to the three year lectionary (RC) and its derivative, the Revised Common Lectionary (RCL).
-Rather than departing from that lectionary, resources have been provided on this site for a “creation reading” of our shared biblical texts.
-This approach takes seriously the claim that our relationship with creation is a thread throughout the Bible.
+Rather than departing from that lectionary, resources will be provided here that can be used to have a particular focus.